Jycreyn/bunkerweb-templates/TEMPLATE_GUIDE.md

 Each template lives under `templates/<template-name>/` and should contain:

-- `template.json`: The BunkerWeb template definition that declares settings, configs, and optional steps.
+- `template.json`: The BunkerWeb template definition that declares the template `id`, user-facing `name`, and any referenced settings, configs, or steps.
 - `configs/`: Optional directory holding NGINX fragments referenced in `template.json`.
 - Additional assets: Optional files such as helper scripts or a short `README.md` to provide service-specific notes.